euroscipy/euroscipy_proceedings/README.md

 - Once you are ready to submit your paper, file a pull request on GitHub.
-  **Please ensure that you file against the correct branch**--your branch should be named 2013, and the pull-request should be against our 2013 branch.
+  **Please ensure that you file against the correct branch**--your branch should be named master, and the pull-request should be against our master branch.

 - Please do not modify any files outside of your paper directory.

-Pull requests are to be submitted by **May 19th**, but modifications are allowed during the review period until June 14th.
+Pull requests are to be submitted by **September 30th**, but modifications are allowed during the review period.

 General Guidelines
 ------------------